AtlassianPS/AtlassianPS.github.io/docs/Contributing/submitting-a-pr.md

 ### Find Something To Contribute To

-In case you are interested in contributing and have nothing specific already in mind, here is where we are looking for help: [Issue that are "Up-For-Grabs"](https://github.com/issues?utf8=✓&q=is%3Aopen+user%3AAtlassianPS+label%3Aup-for-grabs).
+If you are interested in contributing and have nothing specific in mind, we are looking for help here: [Issue that are "Up-For-Grabs"](https://github.com/issues?utf8=✓&q=is%3Aopen+user%3AAtlassianPS+label%3Aup-for-grabs).

 ### Forking And Branching